Actions and Detail Panel

 Near-Future Fictions Vol. 02 | Virtual Futures Salon

 Tue 4 April 2017, 18:30 – 21:00 BST

 Virtual Futures continues its mission to to reassert the significance of science fiction as a tool for navigating the increasing technologization of society and culture.

 Join us for an evening that incorporates original reading, performance and live art to explore the possible consequences and impacts of the latest scientific developments have on our ontology.
-Together we will question what it means to be human in the 21st Century.

 This month’s theme: 'Fit for the Future'

 How will technology transform with the human body?
 From embryo to corpse, what will be done to make humanity future-proof?
 Surprise us and our audience with fictions - perhaps soon to be facts - concerning the interface between our anatomy and technology: from designer babies, to enhanced muscles, to mechanising the flesh and extending life - show us your vision of what will happen to our mortal frame in the near future.